 "It is believed that cider has been made here since 13th Century.
 The farm is in the right location for a traditional Cornish cider farm.
 It is near the banks of the Fowey and Polruan Creek, the next major valley along from the Tamar.
 The link between these valleys and the possibility of export to London or for ships crews was probably a key part of the Cornish Cider tradition".

 (extract from In Search of Cider)

-In recent years we have been expanding the orchards and planting more traditional, mainly Cornish, varieties including Bens Red, Captain Broad, Colleget Pippin, Dufflin, Haye Farm Special, Hockings Green, Lord of the Isles, Tregonna King and Cornish Aromatic.
+In addition, we have been expanding the orchards and planting more traditional, mainly Cornish, varieties including Bens Red, Captain Broad, Colleget Pippin, Dufflin, Haye Farm Special, Hockings Green, Lord of the Isles, Tregonna King and Cornish Aromatic.